A Triangle Approach to Learning and Life

 Sacraments—that we celebrate with our senses—help us make good use of our senses in service to others.
 Jesus teaches us about this: “For the Son of Man did not come to be served but to serve” (Mark 10:45; also see John 13:15f).
 Jesus says, “I am among you as one who serves” (Luke 22:27).

 We don’t always think of God, Creator of the Universe, as one who serves us.
 But Jesus, who most perfectly expressed the image of God, came as a servant.
 He washed the feet of his disciples like the most humble servant.
 He said that those who serve and care for others are welcome in the kingdom of heaven, where we are restored in the image of God.

 Say to the Children

 God has given each of us a mind, a heart, and senses to learn about God, to praise God, and to serve God and others.
 We are meant to develop and use all these gifts and to grow to be our best and greatest selves and to give our Creator wholehearted praise by serving and caring for others.

 The first book of the Bible tells us that we are made in God’s image.
 We can’t see God with our physical eyes, but only with the inner eyes of our mind and heart.
 God generously shared with us his very being—his mind and heart.
 When humans separated from God, Jesus came to return us to God and to restore our minds and hearts to be in the image of God.

 Jesus helps us reconnect with God so that we are part of God’s wonderful mind and heart and are able to grow in God’s ways of thinking, loving, and serving.
-(Share with your students parts of the background and Scripture references you'll find HERE, according to their ability to understand.)
+(Share parts of the previous text and Scripture references with your students, according to their ability to understand.)

 Reconnected to God through Jesus, we grow in our ability to express God’s wisdom and love.
 Our minds and hearts and hands are needed to express God’s wisdom and love in the world.